aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridhyperlink/_index.md

 ```

-Alternate text for the image link,please note this is an extension attribute and can not keep in excel file
+Gets Alternate text for the image link,please note this is an extension attribute and can not keep in excel file

 **Returns:**
 java.lang.String